WTMBerlin/Coding-Workshops/javascript/object.md

     location: "Berlin",
     day: "Friday",
     time:"19:00",
-    year: "2019"
+    year: "2021"
 }
 ```

-We have keys 6 values
+We have keys and values

 Each of these keys is referred to as properties of the object.
 An object in JavaScript may also have a function as a member, in which case it will be known as a method of that object.